 From the current results, it is not possible to provide a full assessment of the target for all UK inshore waters because of the following gaps:

-• The Water Framework Directive assessments represent a small proportion of the UK coastline with assessments provided for 54 out of 475 coastal water bodies.
+• The WER assessments represent a small proportion of the UK coastline with assessments provided for 16 out of 467 coastal water bodies.

-• Assessments are based on communities characterised using a Reduced Species List.
-Full Species List data is recommended but is currently unavailable for the majority of UK surveys.
+• Assessments are based on communities characterised using the Reduced Species List (RSL).
+Full Species List (FSL) data is recommended but has not been used for surveys underlying the current assessment.

-• The assessments use Water Framework Directive classification data only and excludes additional relevant data (such as UK Conservation Agency condition assessment data).
-This information should be incorporated into future assessments.
+• The assessments use WER classification data only and exclude additional relevant data (e.g. UK Conservation Agency condition assessment data).
+Such information should be incorporated into future assessments.

 References